ABOUT NICOLE McDERMOTT

 In June 2005, Ms. McDermott became Pinecrest’s sixth Head of School, and 2019-20 marks her fifteenth year in this role.
-She’s very proud of the many ways Pinecrest has grown and changed during her leadership – achieving accreditation for the first time in 2008 (and subsequent very successful re-accreditations in 2013 and 2018), launching a summer camp and later winter and spring camps/care, creating after-school activity options, improving school culture with mindfulness, redesigning enrichment classes to include S.T.E.A.M. and increased PE and, most notably, Growing Our School and opening our new lower school building in December 2017.
-Pinecrest School has been recognized with many honors over the past fourteen years – most recently Best Private Elementary School by Family Magazine in 2019 and, for the third consecutive year, Best Summer Camp by Northern Virginia Magazine in 2019.
+She’s very proud of the many ways Pinecrest has grown and changed during her leadership – achieving accreditation for the first time in 2008 (and subsequent very successful re-accreditations in 2013 and 2018), launching a summer camp and later winter and spring camps/care, creating after-school activity options, improving school culture with mindfulness, redesigning enrichment classes to include S.T.E.A.M. and increased PE, and, most notably, Growing Our School and opening our new lower school building in December 2017.
+Pinecrest School has been recognized with many honors over the past fourteen years – most recently Best Private Elementary School by Family Magazine in 2019 and, for the fourth consecutive year, Best Summer Camp by Northern Virginia Magazine in 2020.
 (Read more of our public recognition and honors here.)
 During most of her Head years, Ms. McDermott has also taught in some capacity (including library for both preschool and K-6, camp classes, and co-teaching fourth and sixth grade – with our Class of 2009, our first sixth grade class!).
 She has advised our K-Kids Club since its inception.

 In high school, Ms. McDermott began her life-changing affiliation with Kiwanis International – “a global community of clubs, members and partners dedicated to improving the lives of children one community at a time.”
 It is the parent organization of many student-led, youth organizations, including Key Club in high schools and Circle K in colleges.
 Ms. McDermott was a member of both, serving her communities and leading in various roles throughout high school and college.
 After college, she joined Kiwanis and has been a member of the Kiwanis Club of Tysons since 2002.
 One of the best parts of her Kiwanis experience has been the opportunity to mentor and work with young leaders.
-For ten years, Ms. McDermott worked with high school student leaders at the club, district and international levels of Key Club, both in Capital (Virginia, D.C., Maryland and Delaware) and New England.
+For ten years, Ms. McDermott worked with high school student leaders at the club, district, and international levels of Key Club, both in Capital (Virginia, D.C., Maryland and Delaware) and New England.
 As of July 2019, she’s currently a returning member of the District Adult Committee for the New England District of Key Clubs, where she works with the young adults serving in leadership positions on the district level and supports planning and execution of the annual district educational conference.
 In her prior role with Capital District Key Club, she directly oversaw all logistics and programming for five years for the Capital District Key Club leadership conference, an annual event attended by 1000+ students and adults.
 Additionally, from 2008-2012, Ms. McDermott managed the Capital District’s values-centered, leadership development weekends for high school students.
 During this time, Ms. McDermott was responsible for seven Kiwanis Key Leader weekend events that served 521 high school students from three states and the District of Columbia.
-It is one of her proudest accomplishments to have helped so many students grow, believe in themselves and connect to their values through this program.
+It is one of her proudest accomplishments to have helped so many students grow, believe in themselves, and connect to their values through this program.
 Bringing K-Kids, Kiwanis’ branch for elementary students, to Pinecrest in 2010-11 for second through sixth graders was the icing on the cake of her Kiwanis Family experience and has provided continued opportunities to mentor young leaders.
 Over the years, Ms. McDermott has been recognized with many different honors at all levels of the Kiwanis organization (including the prestigious Key Club International President’s Award in 2014), and she was incredibly honored to give the keynote speech to 900+ high school students and their advisors at the 2017 New England District Key Club Educational Conference.
 In 2018, the Pinecrest School K-Kids Club was asked by Kiwanis International to pilot a new program and was then featured afterwards in video and print.

-At the top of Ms. McDermott’s core values list are quality, community and connection, efficiency, choosing courage over comfort (and getting comfortable with the uncomfortable), giving her best at all times, making a difference, caring for our earth and continuing to grow into a better version of herself.
+At the top of Ms. McDermott’s core values list are quality, community and connection, efficiency, choosing courage over comfort (and getting comfortable with the uncomfortable), giving her best at all times, making a difference, caring for our earth, and continuing to grow into a better version of herself.
 She has always felt that teaching is much more of a vocation rather than her occupation.